kimushun1101/arrange-resize-figures/README.md

 arrangeResizeFigures(FigureList=figs, Division=[4,3], Monitor=2, ExportDir='fig', ExportParams=params)
 ```

 ## Tips

-- A space is provided at the bottom of the set of arranged figures.
-You can click here to return the focus to MATLAB command window.
-See [the screenshot](#arrange-resize-figures).
 - If you add a figure name, the file name will be used when the figure is exported to PDF format.
     ```
     figure(Name='liner');